konsumer/pipd/README.md

 - open [MAIN.pd](pd/MAIN.pd) on your desktop computer, and it will connect to the device (plugged into USB port) edit your patch, then put it in `~/pipd/pd/`.

-### todo

-I made some other tools to efficiently do stuff, but I need to finish them up:

-- [gif2oled](https://github.com/konsumer/gif2oled) - turn a GIF into a C program that shows an animation on the OLED
-- [pipdloader](https://github.com/konsumer/pipdloader) - Load a puredata-patch and interact with the hardware.

-I also still need to set this up:

-- systemd service that shows splash with gif2oled
-- systemd service that starts puredata (or pipdloader) `shell` (in ggee, part of extended) can run commands (like stop the splasher service)
-- html emulator (for working on desktop without hardware)